jvennin/reactjs/README.md

 # reactjs
 Practice React JS

-This is a project to practite and understand reactjs library
+This is a project to practice and understand reactjs library